EloiStree/2020_11_26_XInputDotNet/README.md

 # XInputDotNet for Package Manager

-This code is a package manager version that I created for the forked project of Speps:
+This code is a package manager version that I created from the forked project of Speps:
 [speps/XInputDotNet](https://github.com/speps/XInputDotNet)
-All credit to him and big thank for his code !.
+All credits to him and big thank for his code !.